RevealBi/Documentation/en/fields/calculated-fields/information.md

 ## Information Calculated Fields

 Information calculated fields are meant to be used to test the value of a selected field.
-They are particularly useful with large spreadsheets, because you can check what type of information you are working with before performing a second calculation.
+They are particularly useful with large spreadsheets because you can check what type of information you are working with before performing a second calculation.

 The functions included in the information category are: